gaozhinuswhu/LYFAngelo.github.io/README.md

 This project is used to manage the personal homepage of Professor Gao.
 The website can be visited by both [gaozhinuswhu.com](https://gaozhinuswhu.com) and [gaozhinuswhu.github.io](https://gaozhinuswhu.github.io).
 The domain analysis of the website has been stored on Aliyun.

-The template was forked from [Academicpages Github](https://github.com/academicpages/academicpages.github.io), to find the guidance and get more information for this template, please visit [Academicpages](https://academicpages.github.io).

 Attention：after each modification of the file, there will be a delay of about tens of seconds on the website.

 ## Modify Content